cal-itp/benefits/docs/reference/environment-variables.md

 The port exposed by the (local) PostgreSQL Docker service.
 Or the port on which to connect to a cloud-based PostgreSQL service.

+### `POSTGRES_SSLMODE`

+Determines whether or with what priority a secure SSL TCP/IP connection will be negotiated with the PostgreSQL server.
+Set to `disable` for local environments.

 ### `POSTGRES_USER`

 Used in conjunction with [`POSTGRES_PASSWORD`](#postgres_password) to set a user and its password.
 This variable will create the specified user with superuser power.